-KfW is one of the world's leading development banks and has KfW receives part of its funding for development projects and been committed to improving economic, social, and environmenprograms from the German federal budget.
-In 2021, this figure tal living conditions across the globe on behalf of the Federal amounted to about EUR 3.6 billion.
-KfW also uses funds received Republic of Germany and the federal states since 1948.
-In this from other public-sector clients, such as the European Union regard, KfW is both an experienced bank and a development (abou EUR 400 million in 2021) or those raised on the capital institution with financing expertise, expert knowledge of develmarkets, which are referred to as KfW Funds.
-In 2021, KfW Funds opment policy, and many years of national and international totaled about EUR 4.6 billion.
-This allows KfW to multiply the experience.
-On behalf of the German Federal Government, and impact of the public budget funds used. primarily the Federal Ministry for Economic Cooperation and Development (BMZ), its main client, KfW finances and supports KfW's funding instruments include pure, non-repayable financial programs and projects that mainly involve public-sector players contributions, loans from budget funds (standard loans), loans financed by KfW with interest subsidized by grants from the in developing countries and emerging economies-from their conception and implementation to monitoring their success.
-German Federal Government (development loans), loans financed by KfW at near-market conditions (promotional loans), and equity KfW's goal is to help partner countries fight poverty, maintain peace, protect both the environment and the climate, and shape participation.
-In poor and underdeveloped countries, KfW mainly uses financial contributions and budget-funded standard loans, globalization in an appropriate way.
+KfW is one of the world's leading development banks and has been committed to improving economic, social, and environmental living conditions across the globe on behalf of the Federal Republic of Germany and the federal states since 1948.
+In this regard, KfW is both an experienced bank and a development institution with financing expertise, expert knowledge of development policy, and many years of national and international experience.
+On behalf of the German Federal Government, and primarily the Federal Ministry for Economic Cooperation and Development (BMZ), its main client, KfW finances and supports programs and projects that mainly involve public-sector players in developing countries and emerging economies-from their conception and implementation to monitoring their success.
+KfW's goal is to help partner countries fight poverty, maintain peace, protect both the environment and the climate, and shape globalization in an appropriate way.1